What to Look for When Choosing a Tonga Fishing Charter

 Ha’apai offers a small selection of fishing experience, from half-day charters departing from the Matafonua Lodge to fishing trips with local fishermen who also have tourist accommodation, such as Captain Cook’s Hideaway.

-Length of Trip & Time Spent Fishing
+Length of Trip and Time Spent Fishing

 Choosing the right length of a trip is ideal for your enjoyment.
 While a full-day fishing trip might take a toll on families, a half-day trip will only feel like you’re scratching the surface for the avid angler.